jup-ag/space-station/docs/8-additional-topics/6-referral-program.md

 You can check out the Referral Javascript SDK [here](https://www.npmjs.com/package/@jup-ag/referral-sdk).
 For a list of methods that you can use, check out the source code [here](https://github.com/TeamRaccoons/referral/blob/main/packages/sdk/src/referral.ts).

+There are also examples on how to use the SDK [here](https://github.com/TeamRaccoons/referral/tree/main/example).

 ## Deriving the Fee Token Account

 The `feeAccount` is a PDA based on the referral account you have created with the dashboard above.
 Here is an example code on how to derive it: